zevlg/telega.el/README.md

 ### Building tdlib

-[tdlib](https://core.telegram.org/tdlib "tdlib") is the backed used to communicate with the servers.
+[tdlib](https://core.telegram.org/tdlib "tdlib") is the backend used to communicate with the servers.
 It requires a large amount of memory to be built.

 To get the source:
 ```console